zkkython/Awesome-ML-SYS-Tutorial/rlhf/GRPO/SGLang_GRPO.md

 ## How GRPO works

 Compared with PPO, GRPO doesn't have the **value/critic model** to estimate total value.
 The algorithm computes the normalized reward for each output to derive advantages and updates the **reward model** to enhance training performance.

-【这里说的 update，是指参数更新么？应该不是吧，所以这里的 update 是什么意思？】
+In the context of GRPO, the term "update" refers specifically to the parameter updates of the policy model using gradients computed from the loss function.
+This means each training iteration adjusts the model's weights to maximize the advantage while maintaining proximity to a reference policy.

 GRPO is composed of four steps: